-If you have a female cat, then knowing the signs of pregnancy is important.
-If your cat is not spayed and it has access outside or lives with an unneutered male cat, then the chances of it becoming pregnant are high.
+Knowing the signs of pregnancy is essential if you have a female cat.
+If your cat is not spayed and has access outside or lives with an unneutered male cat, then it is likely to become pregnant.
 Here is everything you need to know about the process and the signs of pregnancy in cats.

 When Does Pregnancy Occur in Cats?

 Cats can become pregnant at an age as early as 4 months.
-Similar to humans, cats display periods of peak fertility, when they can get pregnant.
+Like humans, cats display periods of peak fertility when they can get pregnant.
 This is commonly known as being in heat.
 This occurs about once every three weeks.
-During this time, the cat’s behavior is noticeably different.
+During this time, the cat's behavior is noticeably different.

 How Long Does Cat Pregnancy Last?

 The gestation period for cats varies between 61 and 72 days, but the typical pregnancy lasts 63-67 days.
 Keep in mind that the signs of pregnancy do not occur as soon as it starts.